 A quarterback whose quiet protest on one knee shook the foundations of American sport and ignited a global conversation on racial justice.

-Colin Kaepernick's story is a stark before-and-after narrative centered on a single, silent gesture.
-Before 2016, he was a dynamic, strong-armed quarterback who had led the San Francisco 49ers to a Super Bowl appearance.
-After, he became a cultural lightning rod and a civil rights symbol.
-His decision to kneel during the national anthem to protest police brutality and systemic inequality transcended sports, sparking a nationwide debate about patriotism, race, and the role of athletes in society.
-Effectively blackballed from the NFL despite his talent, Kaepernick transformed his exile into a platform, signing a landmark deal with Nike and establishing the 'Know Your Rights Camp' to empower young people of color.
-His legacy is defined not by yards thrown, but by the courage to sacrifice his career for a principle.
+Colin Kaepernick knelt during the national anthem in 2016 to protest police brutality and systemic inequality, sparking a nationwide debate about patriotism, race, and the role of athletes in society.
+Before that gesture, he was a dynamic, strong-armed quarterback who led the San Francisco 49ers to a Super Bowl appearance.
+Effectively blackballed from the NFL despite his talent, Kaepernick transformed his exile into a platform.
+He signed a landmark deal with Nike and established the 'Know Your Rights Camp' to empower young people of color.
+His legacy is defined by the courage to sacrifice his career for a principle.

 1981–1996